bytecodealliance/rfcs/accepted/tail-calls.md

 Under this scheme, regular call paths should be exactly as performant as they are today.
 Tail calls will be as well, if they do not use stack arguments, or the tail caller and tail callee use the same number of stack arguments.
-Tail calls where there are different numbers of stack arguments will be penalized, however.
-Potentially fairly egregiously, since copying return addresses around on the stack can negatively interact with the processor's speculation.
+Tail calls where there are different numbers of stack arguments will be slightly penalized, however, because of the need to resize the stack argument capacity.

 Now let's explore shuffling stack arguments within a frame during a tail call.
 Consider the following functions: